grafana/tempo/docs/tempo/website/getting-started/traces.md

 : A number, helping operators understand the state of a system, for example, number of active users, error count, average response time, etc.

 Span
-: Represents a specific service of the full trace (payment service, inventory, etc.)
+: Represents a specific service or node of the full trace (payment service, inventory, etc.)

 Trace
 : An observed execution path of a request through a distributed system.